n8ta/Herpetology/README.md

 - Write some tests xD

 # Done:
+- Sort out very slow query in region.rb to find subregions with > 6 photograped species (June 25, 2019)
+  - This ended up being one of those normalization vs speed problems and the data is quite denormalized now, upside is the queries are lightning fast (:
 - Seperate scientific name and common name accuracy (June 25, 2019)
 - Cache the regions a taxon in found in json so we can import with the seed w/o scraping herpmapper (June 24, 2019)
 - Figure out how to load all the herpmapper photos from a downloaded version so I don't have to keep re'dl'ing them (June 24 ,2019)